-A separate classification model can then be built for each omic dataset, k:

-Yknew=Xknew*WkDkTWk-1Bk=TpredBk
+Yk=Xknew*AkDkTAk-1Bk=TBk

-The columns of Wk are the loadings vectors (computed using sGCCA), whereas Dk and Bk consist of regression coefficients computed by regressing Xk and Y on the H latent components of Xk (also computed using SGCCA) separately.
-Each matrix Yknew is of size Nnew x G, and consists of the predictions of each new sample for each class g.
-The matrix Tpred consists of the predicted scores or predicted latent components of the new samples and is of size Nnew x H.
+The columns of Ak are the loadings vectors (computed using sGCCA), whereas Dk (Bk) consist of regression coefficients computed by regressing Xk (Y) on the H latent components of Xk (Tk) separately for each dataset k.
+Each matrix Yk is of size Nnew x G, and consists of the predictions of each new sample for each class g.
+The matrix T consists of the predicted latent component scores for the new samples and is of size Nnew x H.